nighthawk/web-longplay/longplay/ios/index.md

     fontawesome: fas fa-heart

 secondary_features:
-  - title: Not your normal shuffle button
+  - title: Shuffling becomes an experience
     description: Hold down the shuffle button to start cycling through albums.
 Let go to pick.
 Swipe left/right to manually go back or forward through the albums.
     fontawesome: fas fa-dice
     new_in: 2.0
   - title: Big and small
-    description: Size albums by addiction, negligence, recency, your ratings or album length.
+    description: Size albums by addiction, negligence, recency, your ratings, or album length.
     fontawesome: fas fa-expand-arrows-alt
   - title: Scrobbling
-    description: Track your listens through Last.fm or ListenBrainz
+    description: Track your listens through Last.fm or ListenBrainz.
     fontawesome: fas fa-music
     new_in: 2.0
   - title: Home Screen widgets
     description: Mini album wall for your home screen, that doubles as a "Feeling lucky" play button.
     fontawesome: fas fa-th-large
-  - title: Siri & Sortcuts support
+  - title: Siri & Shortcuts support
     description: Use Siri or create Shortcuts to trigger playback using Longplay from outside the app.
     fontawesome: fas fa-microphone-alt
     new_in: 2.0